He toi whakairo, he mana tangata | Where there is artistic excellence, there is human dignity

-New Zealand’s 20th Century Public Art is at risk
+Aotearoa's 20th Century Public Art is at risk.

-Many of Aotearoa’s most talented 20th Century artists turned their attention to enriching public space, often hand-in-hand with leading architects.
+During the 20th Century many of Aotearoa New Zealand’s most talented artists turned their attention to enriching public space, often hand-in-hand with leading architects.
 As a result, some of the largest and most ambitious artworks in the country were placed in publicly-accessible sites throughout urban and regional centres.

 Sadly, many of these works have now been destroyed, covered over, or simply lost.
 But many remain, undocumented and at risk due to a lack of public knowledge of their significance and cultural value.